nadia-solution-tracker/full-stack-milestome-project/README.md

 **Review**
 - The review form provided in the product detail page allows a valid logged in user to leave a comment and rating out of 5 for the book displayed
 - This comment is than added to the list of customer reviews
-- If the user has not logged in he/she will be shown a message to loggin to leave a comment however he/she will be able to view other customer reviews
+- If the user has not logged in he/she will be shown a message to log in to leave a comment however he/she will be able to view other customer reviews
+- The total count of reviews left by all users in also displayed on the rpoduct detail page.
+-
 **Cart**
 - Adding a book to the cart will display a clickable cart option in the menu displaying the total items in the cart.
 - The cart can be viewed by clicking the cart link on the menu bar.